Skip to primary navigation Skip to content Skip to footer

 Know Before You Go

 • Guests should be able to hike on uneven or rocky terrain with up to 1,000′ elevation gain & descent.
 You may encounter cool and wet conditions.
-Other tour restrictions may apply.

 • Elevation Gain on the tour ranges from sea level to 6,000 feet.
-They will meander on a single-track trail through native forest with an elevation change of approximately 800 to 1,000 feet.
+You will meander on a single-track trail through native forest with an elevation change of approximately 800 to 1,000 feet.
 While exploring the lava tube, expect to descend and ascend approximately 30-40 feet.

 HIAC-Divider